Outlaw Rogue DPS Rotation, Cooldowns, and Abilities — The War Within (11.2)

 How to Roll the Bones

-The basic rule to satisfy regarding Roll the Bones is to keep any
+The basic rule to satisfy regarding Roll the Bones is to use

 You will also want to reroll Roll the Bones if you are about to use